-One groundwater sample will be collected from each of the newly installed six monitoring wells and any wells still functioning from former investigations that are located on the property.
-Well development and sampling will be in accordance with the Appendix D - FSP.
+One groundwater sample will be collected from each of the three monitoring wells.
+Well development and sampling will be in accordance with Appendix D - FSP.
 Groundwater samples will be analyzed for the following Part 375 brownfield constituents:

-- TCL VOCs plus CP-51 VOCs and TICs;
+- TCL VOCs plus CP-51 list VOCs and TICs;

-- TCL SVOCs +TICs:
+- TCL SVOCs;

-- TAL Metals (Including total mercury and total cyanide);
+- TAL Metals + cyanide;

-- PCBs:
+- PCBs;

-- Pesticides:
+- Pesticides;

 - 1,4-dioxane; and

-- PFAS (PFOA/PFOS).
+- Per & Polyfluoroalkyl Substances (PFAS).